nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### Nuxeo Stream Importer

-We used Nuxeo Stream importer to ingest the data.
+We used [Nuxeo Stream](https://doc.nuxeo.com/nxdoc/nuxeo-stream/) importer to ingest the data.

 The document import process runs in 2 steps:

 - generate the documents into Kafka _(Document Producers)_
   - produce from CSV
   - directly use the data generation lib
-- import the documents from Kafka into the Document Repository _(Document Consumers)_
+- import the documents from Kafka into the document repository _(Document Consumers)_
-  - create the actual Document in the repository hierarchy
+  - create the actual document in the repository hierarchy
-  - associate the Document with Blobs
+  - associate the document with Blobs

-This two steps process provides a few advantages:
+This two-steps process provides a few advantages:

 - decouple importing data from the outside from writing into the Nuxeo repository
-  - it makes it much easier to identify the bottlenecks
+  - Easier to identify the bottlenecks
-  - we are sure to be able to import into the repository as fast as possible
+  - Import into the repository as fast as possible
 - we can quickly stop/restart/reset the import
   - this is just about changing an offset in Kafka